Giving Birth in Japan in 1981: Barbara’s Story

 Earlier this month, I received a very interesting comment on my article about my birth preparation class in Japan.
 I was fascinated and instantly knew I wanted to share this person’s birth story in Japan with my readers.

-If you’ve ever wondered what it was like to give birth in the inaka (countryside) of Japan in 1981, as a foreigner, then you’ll want to read Barbara’s story.
 Barbara is a mother of six who had her first child in Canada before giving birth to her second in Japan, so she knew what to expect in terms of giving birth in a sense.
 But she knew navigating something she had done once before in Canada would be different in Japan, in particular childbirth practices and postpartum care, and the only things she knew were from word-of-mouth.
-(I’m going to be honest here, I would have head for the hills if I heard what she did!)
+(I’m going to be honest here, I would have headed for the hills back then if I had heard what she did!)

 Get comfy, this is going to be quite the read, with some things familiar (if you have given birth in Japan) and others… not so much.